milanstuermer/milanstuermer.github.io/_publications/2021-01-01-errettung-zivilisation.md

 collection: publications
 category: manuscripts
 permalink: /publication/2021-01-01-errettung-zivilisation
-excerpt: 'This is a German-language paper in which I argue that the promise of the onto-epistemology of New Animism is nothing less but to save civilization.'
+excerpt: 'This is an open-access, German-language paper in which I argue that the promise of the onto-epistemology of New Animism is nothing less but to save civilization.'
 date: 2021-01-01
 venue: 'Kulturwissenschaftliche Zeitschrift'
 paperurl: 'https://mediarep.org/bitstreams/25bdcb42-b270-43fe-abe1-63982a01d459/download'